davidcvasquez/CompactUUID/README.md

 Additional formats are also provided, which trade off readability for increased compactness.

-A command line interface tool is also available, with a "--format" option.
+A command line interface tool is also available, with numerous format and conversion options.

 ## Details

 CompactUUID starts with RFC4122 v4-compliant UUIDs and translates them into more compact formats.
 It also provides translators to convert back and forth from RFC complaint UUIDs to the compact formats.